 I walked through the method to build a great, profitable gym with 150 members here:

 But I think it’s worth asking—as I always like to do—”who benefits?”

 Who benefits from telling you to shoot for 300 members with high turnover and constant churn?

 Internet marketing companies, for one.
 If you only need 150 clients, you’ll eventually back off your marketing.
 That’s not great news for them.
 The best retention strategy for marketing companies is for you—their client—to have bad retention.

 You increase your client base incrementally—one client at a time.
 But headcount increases other problems exponentially: overcrowding, cliques, drama, unpaid accounts, high numbers of volunteer coaches.

 Who are the exceptions?
-The gyms who start with a good margin (we teach 33% to start) and THEN build from there.
-Ken Andrukow is a shining example.
+The gyms who start with a good margin (we teach 33% to start) and then build from there.

 What are the real metrics that matter?
 ARM, profit, and retention.